colinbdclark/osc.js/README.md

 osc.js is not currently tested using WebPack due to limited support resources.
 Nonetheless, contributions are very much welcomed from the community to help make osc.js more idiomatic when using WebPack or similar technologies, particularly if such changes enable continued support of simpler toolchains (or none) and the use of long-standing browser idioms such as plain old <code>script</code> tags.

+osc.js also does not currently support being loaded as an ES6 module.
+Contributions for this are also welcome, but any solution should support full compatibility with simpler and long-standing web idioms as above (hint: a new built file will be required that contains suitable ES6 export boilerplate).

 ### Web Sockets in Node.js